Simple realizability of complete abstract topological graphs simplified: Proof of Theorem

 By Lemma~\ref{lemma_excess2}, there is an innermost embedded $2$-gon between $e$ and $f$.
 For brevity, we call an innermost embedded $2$-gon shortly a \emph{bigon}.
 For a bigon $B$, by $B^o$ we denote the open region inside $B$ and we call it the \emph{inside of $B$}.
 There are four possible types of bigons between $e$ and $f$, according to the regions $R_i(e)$ and $R_j(f)$ in which their insides are contained.
 For $i,j\in \{0,1\}$, we call a bigon $B$ an \emph{$ij$-bigon} if $B^o\subseteq R_i(e) \cap R_j(f)$; see Figure~\ref{obr_4_ind_1_regions}.

 Since $D$ is a drawing realizing the crossing number ${\rm cr}(e,f)$, there is at least one vertex of $D$ inside every bigon.
 The graph induced by $v$, the endpoints of $e$ and $f$, and a set of vertices intersecting all bigons, certifies that $e$ and $f$ have at least ${\rm cr}(e,f)$ crossings forced by their homotopy classes.

-In Section~\ref{section_picture_hanging} we show that it is not always possible to find only a bounded number of vertices inside bigons that would force at least one crossing of $e$ with $f$, if the homotopy classes of $e$ and $f$ do not necessarily have representatives crossing every edge of the star $S(v)$ at most once.
+We use the following classical result about drawings of $K_5$ in the plane.
+See also Observation~\ref{obs_K5_2K3} for a similar statement and its proof.

+\begin{lemma}[{Kleitman~\cite{Kle76_parity}}] In every drawing of $K_5$ in the plane the total number of pairs of independent edges crossing an odd number of times is odd.
+In particular, in every simple drawing of $K_5$ in the plane the total number of crossings is odd. \end{lemma}

 \begin{observation} Let $D'$ be a drawing of $K_5$ that is a subdrawing of $D$.
-For every vertex $v$ of $D'$, there is an edge $vw$ in $D'$ that crosses every other edge in $D'$ an even number of times. \end{observation}
+For every vertex $v$ of $D'$, there is an edge $vw$ in $D'$ that crosses each of the other edges in $D'$ an even number of times. \end{observation}

 \begin{proof} By Observations~\ref{obs_parity_indep} and~\ref{obs_parity_adj}, it is sufficient to show that in simple drawings of $K_5$, it is not possible that for some vertex $v$ all four edges incident with $v$ have a crossing.
-If there was such a vertex, there would have to be five crossings in total.
+If there was such a vertex, there would have to be five crossings in total by Lemma~\ref{lemma_parity_K5_K3_3}.
 Up to isomorphism, there are two different simple drawings of $K_5$ with five crossings~\cite{HM92_drawings}; see, for example, the first two drawings in Figure~\ref{obr_2_realizations}.
 Clearly, all vertices in these two drawings satisfy the claim. \end{proof}

-\begin{lemma} If $e$ and $f$ cross evenly and there is a $00$-bigon $B$ between $e$ and $f$ in $D$, then there is a vertex $w_i$ inside $B$, and the AT-subgraph of $A$ induced by the $5$-tuple $Q=\{w_a,w_b,w_c,w_d,w_i\}$ is not simply realizable. \end{lemma}
+\begin{lemma} If $e$ and $f$ cross evenly, then there is no $00$-bigon between $e$ and $f$ in $D$. \end{lemma}